data-mississippi/mississippi-covid/README.md

 ## etc

 The UI templating engine is called Handlebars: https://www.npmjs.com/package/handlebars.
 (Need to fix a security warning for a dependency.)
 The file extension is `.hbs` but it's html with the handlebars syntax for rendering.
 Those files are served by Express.
-The files are in the `templates` directory.
+The files are in the `views` directory.
-The main html pages are in `views` and partials are in `partials`.
+The main html pages are in `pages` and partials are in `partials`.

 The variables for handlebars come from app.js.
-The `.hbs` file name matches the route set in app.js.
+The `.hbs` file name matches the routes setup in the `routes/index.js`.
-I need to refactor and clean that up, because that script page is getting hard to manage.
 If you see anything that might need a variable but you aren't sure or can't figure out how to do it, let me know and I'll adjust.

-Express routing essentially handles the controller and routes in one JS method.
-This might help understand: http://expressjs.com/en/starter/basic-routing.html.

 Any resources that are sent to the client -- like css, client javascript, or images -- are available in the `public` directory.
 If you make any changes to the public folder, you might need to hard refresh in your browser to reset the cache: `shift + cmd + r`.